agarwalankush/ECON5130/README.md

 to one interactive Jupyter notebook, which is also available as a static PDF file.

-The lecture content is based on the machine learning book of @rasbt
+The lecture content is based on the books *Machine Learning with Pytorch and Scikit-learn* by @rasbt.

 | Unit | Title | PDF |
 |------|-------|-----|